A bowl filled with homemade dog food, featuring cooked ground beef, chopped greens, and vegetables on a marble surface.

 • Ground beef – using lean ground beef

-• Chicken livers - this can be replaced with chopped beef liver
+• Beef liver – this can be replaced with chopped chicken or pork liver

 • Kale – can be substituted with fresh spinach